Did You Know...?

 If you manage to play the game 'Eet een wurm' long enough it will eventually run out of places to put new 'food' and as such slow down the game almost to a stop!
 F&M managed to do this and also solved this bug at the time.
 The corrected game including some additional improvements and is included in the emulator installation package as 'Eet een wurm 2'.

 F&M also fixed some bugs in the 'COMX Draak' game, this version is also included in the emulator installation package!

 The company importing the COMX in Holland, West Electronics, provided almost all their software for the COMX for free and without copyrights (or for a small fee for tape, disk and/or shipment).
-Some of this software is now available in the installation package of the emulator and the latest available software can always be found on the COMX Club pages.
+Most of this software is now available in the installation package of the emulator.

 West Electronics also organized different competitions for home made software, some software that ended in the top 3 that I can remember: 'Bowling bal', 'Happiehap' and 'Spellenslag'.
 All games are available in the emulator installation package, including an English translation of Spellenslag, renamed to 'Tennismania' (see screenshot).

 On the real COMX you could adjust the VIDEO and SYNC signal with a small screw under the COMX-35, some people in Holland gave this a try and managed to damage the screws completely.